Anonymus-Coder2403/Aegis/README.md

 # Aegis — Smart Home AI Assistant

-An internship prototype for a smart home AI assistant that handles electricity bill Q&A, weather advice, and AC control via natural language.
+An AI Assistant for a smart home AI assistant that handles electricity bill Q&A, weather advice, and AC control via natural language.

 Built with Python, Gemini 2.5 Flash (via LiteLLM), ChromaDB, and FastAPI.